modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-3.md

         </tr>
          <tr>
     <td>
 Geim suggested the use of an oxidized Si wafers as substrates.
-Placing thin graphite fragments onto those wafers allowed to observe interference colours indicating that some of the fragments were optically transparent. some of these fragments were just a few nm thick: this was a first real breakthrough.
+Placing thin graphite fragments onto those wafers allowed to observe interference colours indicating that some of the fragments were optically transparent.
+Some of these fragments were just a few nm thick: this was a first real breakthrough.
         </td>
         <th>
 -